gcgruen/Lede-computing-databases/foundations-homework/08/README.md

 * **Scatter plot**: Questions that came up during plotting: How to make x a timeline to plot incidents against?
 How to convert a date column in a python-readable date column?

 *Dataset3 Takeaways*

+* **Line graph/plotting sth. over time**: Tried to plot over time (after extracting the data for that), but haven't yet figured how that works...continue trying (question12)